-Article II-41: Right to good administration
+Right to good administration

-- 1. Every person has the right to have his or her affairs handled impartially, fairly and within a reasonable time by the Institutions, bodies, offices and agencies of the Union. - 2.
-This right includes: - (a) the right of every person to be heard, before any individual measure which would affect him or her adversely is taken; - (b) the right of every person to have access to his or her file, while respecting the legitimate interests of confidentiality and of professional and business secrecy; - (c) the obligation of the administration to give reasons for its decisions. - 3.
-Every person has the right to have the Union make good any damage caused by its Institutions or by its servants in the performance of their duties, in accordance with the general principles common to the laws of the Member States. - 4.
-Every citizen may write to the Institutions of the Union in one of the languages of the Constitution and must have an answer in the same language.
+- 1. Every person has the right to have his or her affairs handled impartially, fairly and within a reasonable time by the institutions, bodies, offices and agencies of the Union. - 2.
+This right includes: - (a) the right of every person to be heard, before any individual measure which would affect him or her adversely is taken; - (b) the right of every person to have access to his or her file, while respecting the legitimate interests of confidentiality and of professional and business secrecy; - (c) the obligation of the administration to give reasons for its decisions.

+- 3. Every person has the right to have the Union make good any damage caused by its institutions or by its servants in the performance of their duties, in accordance with the general principles common to the laws of the Member States. - 4.
+Every person may write to the institutions of the Union in one of the languages of the Treaties and must have an answer in the same language.

-Article II-42: Right of access to documents
+Right of access to documents

-Any citizen of the Union, and any natural or legal person residing or having its registered office in a Member State, has a right of access to documents of the Institutions, bodies, offices and agencies of the Union, whatever their medium.
+Any citizen of the Union, and any natural or legal person residing or having its registered office in a Member State, has a right of access to documents of the institutions, bodies, offices and agencies of the Union, whatever their medium.